Skip to main content

 If the contract validly specifies a payment response deadline, that deadline overrides the default periods.

 What happens if you miss it: You're procedurally barred from raising defenses in adjudication.
-The adjudicator can award the full claimed amount by default.
+The adjudicator may determine the matter based solely on the payment claim, which can result in the full claimed amount being awarded.
 This is one of the harshest consequences in Singapore dispute resolution.

 Example: